haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 ### Create sales database SQL scripts {#config-ee-multidb-sql-oms}

 {% collapsible Click to create and run sales database SQL scripts %}
-Create the following SQL scripts in a location that is accessible by the user as whom you log in to your Magento server.
-For example, if you log in or run commands as `root`, you can create the scripts in the `/root/sql-scripts` directory.
+Create the following SQL scripts in a location that is accessible by the user as whom you log in to your Magento server. 例如， if you log in or run commands as `root`, you can create the scripts in the `/root/sql-scripts` directory.

 #### Remove foreign keys
 This script removes foreign keys that refer to non-sales tables from the sales database.